Ommadawn: Album title and lyrics

 Oldfield states that Simonds had telephoned a relative or friend to translate these words into Irish for the song.
-The final lyrics included with the album are:
+As the album, like many of Oldfield's at that time, did not have a lyrics sheet, attempts were made to decipher the lyrics; one such attempt which has persisted over the years was:

-These lyrics are written in an English-based respelling system, but all four lines are easily recognisable as an Irish translation of the English words, although the first two lines have undergone a process of partial scrambler: combinations of vowel + semivowel are kept intact, but otherwise the lines are written backwards (so, e.g., idyad awt corresponds to taw daydi) and some word spaces have been changed.
+These lyrics are written in an English-based respelling system, but all four lines are easily recognisable as an Irish translation of the English words, although the first two lines have undergone a process of partial scrambling: combinations of vowel + semivowel are kept intact, but otherwise the lines are written backwards (so, e.g., idyad awt corresponds to taw daydi) and some word spaces have been changed.
 In standard Irish orthography, the lyrics are (with English translation, since the translation does not match the original exactly):

 The word idiot (amadán in Irish) was Anglicised into Ommadawn and used as the title of the album.
 Prior to his autobiography, Oldfield had denied this meaning of ommadawn, calling it a nonsense word, apparently as a ruse to enhance the mystery of his music.

-Release

-Ommadawn was released on 25 October 1975.
+Related releases

 In November 1975, Oldfield's non-album track "In Dulci Jubilo" was released with "On Horseback" on the B-side.
-It went on to peak at No. 4 on the UK Singles Chart in January 1976.
+It went on to peak at No. 4 on the UK singles chart in January 1976.

-In 1976, a SQ quadraphonic mix of Ommadawn was released on Oldfield's compilation album Boxed.
+In 1976, an SQ quadraphonic mix of Ommadawn was released on Oldfield's compilation album Boxed.

 In May 1977, the Liffey Light Orchestra performed the album live at Trinity College in Dublin.
 Oldfield did not tour until 1979; he started to perform excerpts from the album from 1980 onwards.

 Paul Stump, in his 1997 History of Progressive Rock, said that "the technically and emotionally polymathic Ommadawn operates on several levels at once, not least because Oldfield states two themes rather than one near the beginning and doesn't try to develop them sequentially over fifty minutes but allows each its space to breathe and display itself, both singularly and with the other."
 He also praised the album's harmonics and greater economy of expression as compared to Oldfield's first two albums.

 Excerpts from Ommadawn appeared in the NASA film The Space Movie (1979).
 A small portion of Part One was used as the theme to the children's TV show Jackanory on occasions when John Grant narrated his Littlenose stories.

 Oldfield had initial ideas to make his later album Amarok (1990) as a sequel to Ommadawn, but the idea fell through.
 He did not revisit the idea until 2015 when he started recording a true sequel, Return to Ommadawn (2017).